-Each FHLBank's stress test results demonstrate capital adequacy under Severely Adverse economic conditions as of December 31, 2016.
-Each FHLBank remains in compliance with regulatory capital requirements under the Severely Adverse scenario throughout all nine quarters covered by the stress test.
-The FHLBanks' combined regulatory capital ratio is 6.2% at December 31, 2016, compared to the regulatory requirement of 4.0%.
-Total combined GAAP1 Capital is \$28.2 billion at December 31, 2016.
+Each FHLBank's stress test results demonstrate capital adequacy under the FHFA's Severely Adverse economic conditions as of March 31, 2019.
+Each FHLBank remains in compliance with all regulatory capital requirements under the Severely Adverse scenario throughout all nine quarters covered by the stress test.
+The FHLBanks' combined regulatory capital ratio is 5.9% at March 31, 2019, compared to the minimum regulatory requirement of 4.0%.
+Total combined GAAP1 Capital is \$34.6 billion at March 31, 2019.

-Stress Test Use and Governance
+Use and Governance

-Stress testing has evolved as an important analytical tool for evaluating capital adequacy under adverse economic conditions.
+Stress testing has evolved as an important analytical tool for evaluating capital adequacy under Severely Adverse economic conditions.
 Each FHLBank regularly uses such stress tests, including those annual stress tests required by the Dodd-Frank Act, in its capital planning to measure its exposure to material risks and evaluate the adequacy of its capital resources available to absorb potential losses arising from those risks.

-Each FHLBank takes its stress test results into account when making changes to its capital structure; when assessing its exposures, concentrations, and risk positions; and in improving its overall risk management.
+Each FHLBank takes its stress test results into account when making changes to its capital structure; when assessing its exposures, concentrations, and risk positions; and when evaluating its overall risk profile.

-1. Generally Accepted Accounting Principles in the United States
+1. Accounting principles generally accepted in the United States of America